alan-turing-institute/tapas/docs/source/implementing-attacks.rst

 Implementing Attacks
 ====================

-Privacy attacks are at the core of ``PrivE``.
+Privacy attacks are at the core of ``TAPAS``.
-In order to detect privacy leakage, ``PrivE`` deploys a panoply of pre-implemented attacks, ranging in complexity and exploited vulnerability.
+In order to detect privacy leakage, ``TAPAS`` deploys a panoply of pre-implemented attacks, ranging in complexity and exploited vulnerability.
 There are several reasons why one might want to implement attacks:

 1. Attacks currently implemented in the toolbox fail against the model being evaluated.